 - The child does not live with either of his or her parents; or

 - The grandchild has been adopted by a stepparent.

 Grandparent visitation issues are complex.
-At Lonich Patton Ehrlich Policastri, we are committed to working with grandparents to help them maintain access to their grandchildren.
+At Lonich Patton Erlich Policastri, we are committed to working with grandparents to help them maintain access to their grandchildren.
 Our attorneys typically handle two types of grandparents’ rights cases: those involving the custody of grandchildren and those involving grandparents seeking visitation rights.
 If you have any questions about grandparents’ rights, please contact our California Certified Family Law Specialists (as certified by the State Bar of California Board of Legal Specialization).
 Our attorneys have decades of experience handling complex Family Law proceedings and are happy to offer you a free consultation.